 On the other hand, younger clients usually do not earn as much, limiting the overall wealth that could be created through these strategies.

 The whole-life-insurance strategy is limited by the health “entrance exam” for candidates that do not have pre-existing health conditions.
-Folks with pre-existing health conditions would unfortunately be denied access to these tax-advantaged vehicles, which may eliminate many of your older clients.
+Folks with pre-existing health conditions would unfortunately be denied access to life-long permanent coverage with guaranteed level premiums, and along with it, the tax-advantages.
+This may eliminate many of your older clients.

 It could also make sense for some of your client’s children to secure such coverage at a younger age in case certain health conditions develop over the years.
 (Does heart disease run in the family?)
 Illnesses developed later in life could preclude them from obtaining such coverage.
 Younger clients can also obtain term life insurance (cheaper coverage), with the intention to convert it into whole life coverage later, without having to go through any medical underwriting.